Table Of Contents_

 To help you find the best 1080p gaming monitor, we thoroughly researched a multitude of top displays, testing to ensure they featured vivid resolutions, a suite of gaming-centric features, and minimal lag.
 We also liked monitors with a bevy of ports, for connectivity, and those that were integrated with adjustable and VESA-mountable stands.

 The best 1080p gaming monitor we tried was easily the LG Ultragear 27GL650F-B. This best 1080p IPS monitor is filled with high-end features, including HDR10 compatibility, AMD Radeon FreeSync integration, and serious specs including a 144Hz refresh rate and a 1ms response time.
-Keep reading to learn more about other fantastic displays available for purchase.
+Keep reading to learn more about other quality monitors out there.